spectrocloud/librarium/content/docs/04-clusters/05-imported-clusters/10-cluster-import.md

 3. Select your imported cluster from the cluster list.

 4. Review the **Cluster Status** row from the cluster details view.
-A successful cluster import will have the cluster status **Running**.
+A successful cluster import displays cluster status as **Running**.

 </Tabs.TabPane>